-In this paper, we propose an interpretable style consistency metric leveraging the In-Context Learning (ICL) capabilities of LALMs.
-We hypothesize that pre-trained LALMs implicitly encode a continuous latent space of audio styles learned from large-scale speech corpora.
+In this paper, we propose an interpretable stylistic consistency metric leveraging the In-Context Learning (ICL) capabilities of LALMs.
+We hypothesize that pretrained LALMs implicitly encode a continuous latent space of audio styles learned from large-scale speech corpora.
 Under this assumption, given a transcript and a candidate generated audio, a LALM should assign higher likelihood to the ground-truth audio tokens of the same transcript when the underlying speaking style is consistent.
 Building on this insight, we propose Mean Continuation Log-Probability (MCLP), defined as the average log-probability of ground-truth (GT) audio tokens conditioned on the evaluation audio as contextual input.
 MCLP serves as a proxy for stylistic continuity in the latent style space: higher scores correspond to coherent stylistic continuation, whereas lower scores indicate stylistic divergence.
 Beyond evaluation, we further incorporate MCLP as a reward signal for optimizing RP-TTS systems.
 To prevent reward hacking, we construct a composite reward that combines MCLP with Character Error Rate (CER).
 We adopt Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to jointly improve stylistic instruction adherence and content accuracy.
 Our contributions are summarized as follows:

-\begin{itemize} \item \textbf{Style Metric MCLP}: We propose MCLP, an interpretable objective metric that quantifies stylistic consistency by leveraging the probabilistic priors of pre-trained LALMs. \item \textbf{RL for RP-TTS}: We design a composite reward that integrates MCLP with CER and optimize RP-TTS models via GRPO, effectively improving stylistic alignment while preserving content fidelity. \item \textbf{Dataset \& Experiment}: We construct a high-quality, multi-turn RP-TTS dataset with detailed annotations.
-Extensive experiments demonstrate consistent and significant improvements over strong LALM-based baselines on both objective and subjective metrics. \end{itemize}
+\begin{itemize} \item \textbf{Stylistic Consistency Metric MCLP}: We propose MCLP, an interpretable objective metric that quantifies stylistic consistency by leveraging the probabilistic priors of pretrained LALMs. \item \textbf{RL for RP-TTS}: We design a composite reward that integrates MCLP with CER and optimize RP-TTS models via GRPO, effectively improving stylistic alignment while preserving content fidelity. \item \textbf{Dataset \& Experiments}: We construct a high-quality, multi-turn RP-TTS dataset with detailed annotations.
+Extensive experiments show that MCLP aligns well with human judgments of stylistic consistency and serves as an effective reward for improving RP-TTS performance across objective and subjective metrics. \end{itemize}